connorgiles/lambda-func/packages/core/README.md

 # Lambda Middleware - Core

-This package contains the core types and utilities of the `@cg-lambda` middleware framework.
+This package contains the core types and utilities of the `@lambda-func` middleware framework.